USEPA/emf/EMF/deploy/doc/guides/cost/ch2_installing_cost.md

 ## (Optional) Upgrade the Control Measures Database (CMDB)

-The Control Measures Database includes all of the emissions control technology information, emissions reductions, and associated costs used by U.S. EPA for developing emissions control strategies for stationary sources.
-The latests CMDB is available from [EPA CoST Website](https://www.epa.gov/economic-and-cost-analysis-air-pollution-regulations/cost-analysis-modelstools-air-pollution).
+The CMDB includes all of the emissions control technology information, emissions reductions, and associated costs used by the EPA for developing emissions control strategies for stationary sources.
+The latest CMDB is available from the [EPA CoST Website](https://www.epa.gov/economic-and-cost-analysis-air-pollution-regulations/cost-analysis-modelstools-air-pollution).

 The CoST/EMF installation package includes the latest version of the CMDB.
 The instructions here are provided to guide the upgrade of an existing EMF installation with a new version of the CMDB.